sumbose/iRF/README.md

 [vignette](https://cdn.rawgit.com/sumbose/iRF/master/vignettes/vignette2.html).

 ### System requirements
-This package requires C++11.
+This package requires C++11 and  R (>= 3.1.2).
 OSX users may need to install gfortran to compile, which can be done with the following commands:

 ```r
 curl -O http://r.research.att.com/libs/gfortran-4.8.2-darwin13.tar.bz2